 The propellor tests show that the current configuration of boat, motor, load, and propellors are well matched.
 The engines achieved speeds at near Wide-Open-Throttle that are close to those suggested by the maker as being the "operating range."
 This is the desired condition, and therefore the propellers were judged to be well matched to the boat and motor.
 The observed top speed of the boat was approximately 32 MPH, which may be a bit on the low side for some, but was judged fast enough to be satisfactory for us.
 After all, we are former sailors!

-It is interesting to note how the efficiency seems to be rising as the speed rises.
+It is interesting to note how the SLIP decreases as the speed rises.
 This is not totally unexpected.
 There are two factors that could contribute to this.
 First, as the speed increases there is less and less of the hull in the water, resulting in less drag working against the propeller's forward thrust.
 The progressive removal of the hull drag would tend to increase the efficiency of the propeller.